awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/key-rotation-manual.png)

 You might prefer to rotate keys manually so you can control the rotation frequency\.
-It's also a good solution for CMKs that are not eligible for automatic key rotation, such as CMKs in [custom key stores](custom-key-store-overview.md) or CMKs with [imported key material](importing-keys.md)\.
+It's also a good solution for CMKs that are not eligible for automatic key rotation, such as asymmetric CMKs, CMKs in [custom key stores](custom-key-store-overview.md) and CMKs with [imported key material](importing-keys.md)\.

 **Note**
 When you begin using the new CMK, be sure to keep the original CMK enabled so that AWS KMS can decrypt data that the original CMK encrypted\.
 When decrypting data, KMS identifies the CMK that was used to encrypt the data, and it uses the same CMK to decrypt the data\.
 As long as you keep both the original and new CMKs enabled, AWS KMS can decrypt any data that was encrypted by either CMK\.